 On top of all this, Sharp is continuously implementing initiatives aimed at helping employees find a work style that is both efficient and satisfying, such as by establishing No Overtime Day and by actively encouraging employees to schedule and take their annual paid leave.

 To create a more employee-friendly workplace, Sharp has made efforts to establish a support system and environment in which both male and female employees can participate in child rearing.
 Japan is undergoing a low birth rate, diversifying work and life styles, and an increase in double-income households.
 In light of this, Sharp is expanding and improving its childcare leave system and encouraging more male employees to take part in child rearing.
-As a result, many male employees have taken childcare leave (36 people at Sharp Corporation in fiscal 2021).
+As a result, many male employees have taken leave to care for their children.

 Sharp will continue to support its employees’ active participation in childcare and in family life with their children.

 In 2007, 2009, 2012, 2015, and 2020, Sharp Corporation was recognized by the Minister of Health, Labour and Welfare as a company supportive of childrearing based on the Act on Advancement of Measures to Support Raising Next-Generation Children and received the “Kurumin” mark of certification.

 Work-Life Balance Support Programs (Main Programs and Participation at Sharp Corporation)

 |Leave for Purposes Related to Childcare||Childcare Leave*1||Allows leave until the child turns two years old.||Fiscal 2022

 Men: 100%; Women: 90%